kubo/ruby-oci8/docs/timeout-parameters.md

 and [CONNECT_TIMEOUT][] in the address description.
 See description about [SQLNET.OUTBOUND_CONNECT_TIMEOUT][] and [CONNECT_TIMEOUT][].

 Note: this parameter isn't equivalent to login timeout.
-It need the following three steps to establish a database connection.
+It needs the following three steps to establish a database connection.

 1. Establish a TCP/IP connection.
-2. Establish an Oracle Net connection.
+2. Establish an [Oracle Net][] connection on the TCP/IP connection.
 3. Authenticate and authorize the database user.

 `tcp_connect_timeout` sets the timeout of the first step.